nannook206/buttshock-py/README.rst

 ------------

 buttshock-py requires the pyserial library if you want to actually connect via serial.
+This dependency should be installed via setup.py.

 However, the library is built to abstract the raw box protocols from the communication medium, so it can pass packets for each box over whatever medium you like.
 For instance, you could create a network class that talks to a daemon that communicates with a serial port, if needed.

 Repo Contents
 -------------